OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-15.md

 ## 1 Chronicles 15:25

-So it was David, with the elders of Israel and the captains over thousands,
+Thus, David, with the elders of Israel and the captains over thousands,
-who went to bring up the ark of the covenant of the Lord
+went to bring up the ark of the covenant of the Lord

 > from the house of Obed-edom with joy.